JimLynx/fundpin/docs/TESTING.md

   - Clicked on 'Enter own amount' input's increment and decrement options:
     - Each work as desired with an increase/decrease step in multiples of 10.
     - On decreasing the value, the minimum is Zero (0) and no negative values can be selected.
-  - Clicked again on 'Choose an amount'and the 'Enter own amount' input is overridden.
+  - Clicked again on 'Choose an amount' and the 'Enter own amount' input is overridden.
   - Clicked on 'Back to projects' button and this returns the user to the 'All projects' page.
   - Entered an amount and clicked the Submit button:
     - User is directed to the top of the current page.
-    - Cart icon in the nvaigation menu displays correct number of items in the cart.
+    - Cart icon in the navigation menu displays correct number of items in the cart.
-    - Django success message displayed, informing the user of cart additon, information of the project donated to and a 'Secure Checkout' button.
+    - Django success message displayed, informing the user of cart addition, information of the project donated to and a 'Secure Checkout' button.
     - Django success message also displays information on previously added project donations that are already in the cart.
-  - Clicked 'Secure Checkout' button in succes message popup, which directs to the cart page and shows current cart items.
+  - Clicked 'Secure Checkout' button in success message popup, which directs to the cart page and shows current cart items.
   - Clicked cart icon in the Navigation menu, which directs to the cart page and shows current cart items.
 - Once logged in as a Superuser, the 'Update' and 'Delete' buttons are visible.
   - Update button redirects to Update project page as expected and shows desired Django info message.